 Bibury, which sits among the hilly Cotswold region, is often called England’s most beautiful town, and it certainly holds a place among Europe’s best and brightest.
 It was first mentioned in the Domesday Book of 1086, retaining a place in the past ever since.
 Most of Bibury still stands as it did hundreds of years ago, with the River Coln continuing to dominate the main street, while lush meadows abut ancient stone cottages with steeply pitched roofs.
 Arlington Row is known as the most scenic area in town, with its lane of sepia-hued cottages built in the 17th century to house weavers working at Arlington Mill.

-Annecy, one of the most beautiful, romantic places on earth, maybe even more stunning than the majestic French Alps that surround it.
+One of the most charming towns in France, Annecy might even more stunning than the majestic French Alps that surround it.
 Just 22 miles from Geneva in the Upper Savoy region of eastern France, Annecy is divided by small canals and streams running from the brilliant blue Lac Annecy.
 Highlights include the popular terraces that line the canals, giving it a Venice-like feel, as well as the famous Palais de l’Isle, a picturesque 12th-century castle built right in the middle of one of the canals.

 Goreme was first built during the Roman era, constructed amid the exquisite rock formations that dominate the area.
 The hard natural rock served as foundations and fortifications for those that built the town, and to this day, much of the ancient architecture still stands, with many of the churches carved directly into the rocks themselves.
 This beautiful town is something that truly must be seen to be believed, looking as if it could only exist in a fairytale.
 One of the best ways to see the surrealistic landscape is from above – and every morning just before sunrise, hundreds of hot air balloons are fired up across the region, floating above and around the rock formations.